guettli/git-tips/README.md

 Requirements change, and now you need to merge your changes into the main branch, but not the changes from branch "feature-base".

-You could create a new branch, but since the central git-UI (github/gitlab) already references "feature-foo", you want to change the branch "inplace".
+You could create a new branch, but since the central Git UI (GitHub or GitLab) already references "feature-foo", you want to change the branch in place.

 This creates the patches in a directory: